-'The Romanoffs' Feels Like A Short Story Collection, Made For The Screen
+'The Romanoffs' Feels Like A Short Story Collection Made For The Screen

 Each episode looks at a different person who is, or claims to be, a descendant of the infamous Romanov clan — the czar and his family who were killed by Bolsheviks during the Russian Revolution of 1918.

-The stories Weiner tells here, as writer or co-writer, and as director of every episode, are set in the modern day, but in various locations around the world.
+The stories Weiner tells here, as writer or co-writer and as director of every episode, are set in the modern day but in various locations around the world.
 I've previewed only the first two episodes, which isn't enough to deliver a final verdict on the series as a whole.
 But some judgments, certainly, can be made.

 Both of the opening, movie-length installments are sharply written, compellingly performed and confidently directed.
 They're beautifully photographed.
 And just like anthology shows ought to do, they go in unexpected directions, because none of these characters, or actors, have to show up for the next episode.

 And there are some episode-specific quirks as well.
-The opening installment, The Violet Hour, is set in Paris, and features a surprising amount of dialogue in French, with English subtitles.
+The opening installment, The Violet Hour, is set in Paris and features a surprising amount of dialogue in French with English subtitles.
 And the second episode, The Royal We, manages to turn into some weird sort of mixture of 12 Angry Men and The Love Boat — and, improbably, features more cigarette smoking than Mad Men ever did.

-The Romanoffs announces its intention to shake things up and go its own way immediately, by starting with a polite instrumental opening theme that shifts suddenly into the defiant lyrics of Tom Petty's "Refugee."
+The Romanoffs announces its intention to shake things up and go its own way immediately by starting with a polite instrumental opening theme that shifts suddenly into the defiant lyrics of Tom Petty's "Refugee."

-The first story features Marthe Keller, who starred opposite Dustin Hoffman in Marathon Man back in the '70s, as Anushka, an elderly woman living in a Romanov family apartment in Paris.
-She's a pampered, secluded racist, whose attitude and outbursts make it impossible for her to hang onto her hired help for long.
+The first story features Marthe Keller, who starred opposite Dustin Hoffman in Marathon Man in the '70s, as Anushka, an elderly woman living in a Romanov family apartment in Paris.
+She's a pampered, secluded racist whose attitude and outbursts make it impossible for her to hang onto her hired help for long.

 The second episode, with an entirely different cast of characters, is set in more familiar American ground.
 Corey Stoll and Kerry Bishé play a couple going through the motions in a stifling marriage.
 Before long, they embark on adventures that lead to unanticipated new possibilities — he on jury duty, she on a cruise ship.

-But before that, Stoll's character, Michael, is stuck working in a strip mall, at a test preparation storefront where his college-bound clients have some very lofty goals regarding their potential SAT scores and their college admission targets.
+But before that, Stoll's character, Michael, is stuck working in a strip mall at a test preparation storefront where his college-bound clients have some very lofty goals regarding their potential SAT scores and their college admission targets.
 One young man wants to earn a perfect score and attend Harvard, but Michael's advice is to settle for less.
 "The big secret is," he tells his ambitious young client, "nobody's happy."

 Well, I'm happy, because The Romanoffs is another modern series, like Fargo and American Crime Story, that is bringing back the best elements of what the classic old anthology series used to provide.